BrowserStack vs Visual Studio Test Professional comparison

 Find out what your peers are saying about BrowserStack vs. Visual Studio Test Professional and other solutions.
 Updated: March 2024.

-BrowserStack is ranked 5th in Functional Testing Tools with 23 reviews while Visual Studio Test Professional is ranked 8th in Functional Testing Tools with 46 reviews.
+BrowserStack is ranked 4th in Functional Testing Tools with 25 reviews while Visual Studio Test Professional is ranked 7th in Functional Testing Tools with 46 reviews.
 BrowserStack is rated 8.0, while Visual Studio Test Professional is rated 8.6.
-The top reviewer of BrowserStack writes "A user-friendly tool for performance testing".
+The top reviewer of BrowserStack writes "Good in the area of automation and offers a high test coverage to users".
 On the other hand, the top reviewer of Visual Studio Test Professional writes "Customization is a key feature as is the ability to integrate with third-party services ".
-BrowserStack is most compared with LambdaTest, Sauce Labs, Perfecto and CrossBrowserTesting, whereas Visual Studio Test Professional is most compared with TFS, Apache JMeter, Tricentis NeoLoad, SmartBear TestComplete and OpenText UFT One.
+BrowserStack is most compared with LambdaTest, Sauce Labs, Perfecto and Tricentis Tosca, whereas Visual Studio Test Professional is most compared with TFS, Apache JMeter, Tricentis NeoLoad, SmartBear TestComplete and froglogic Squish.
 See our BrowserStack vs. Visual Studio Test Professional report.

 See our list of best Functional Testing Tools vendors.